AbdulHadijatoi/bilskyen_backend/docs/api-architecture.md

 ```

 **Note:** Vehicle responses automatically include resolved names for lookup fields (category_name, brand_name, model_year_name, fuel_type_name, vehicle_list_status_name) via model accessors.
 These are cached and do not require eager-loading relationships.

+Vehicle details (when included) also automatically include resolved names for lookup fields (type_name_resolved, use_name, color_name, body_type_name) via VehicleDetail model accessors with the same caching approach.

+Equipment is returned as a relationship array (many-to-many) when vehicles are loaded with the `equipment` relationship.
+Use `equipment_ids` array in create/update requests to associate equipment with vehicles.

+**Image Thumbnails:**
+Vehicle images include both `image_path` and `thumbnail_path` fields.
+The `thumbnail_url` accessor provides a ready-to-use thumbnail URL (300x300px) for faster loading in vehicle listings.
+If a thumbnail doesn't exist, it falls back to the full image URL.

 ### Paginated Response